integrity/integrity/README.markdown

 Integrity
 =========

-Integrity is your friendly automated Continuous Integration server.
+[Integrity][website] is your friendly automated Continuous Integration server.

 * See our [website][] for documentation and a [live demo][demo]
 * Report bugs and submit features request on our [Lighthouse account][lighthouse]